Project Warmth is closed for the season

-As Long Island’s only non-government, island-wide emergency fuel fund, Project Warmth is a safety net for individuals and families who are unable to pay their heating bill.
-This program provides one-time grants to provide payments to oil and utility companies on behalf of eligible residents facing heating emergencies.
-For the hundreds of families we help each year, assistance with an oil delivery or utility arrears means they have room in their budgets to cover a prescription bill or even buy food.
+As Long Island’s only non-governmental, island-wide emergency fuel fund, Project Warmth is a safety net for financially struggling individuals and families who are unable to pay their heating bill.
+This program provides a one-time grant for fuel and/or fuel-related electricity.
+Payments are made directly to oil and utility companies on behalf of eligible residents facing heating emergencies.
+For the hundreds of families we help each year, assistance with an oil delivery or utility arrears means they have room in their budgets to cover essentials like food or medication.

-20 YEARS OF WARMTH
+HISTORY OF PROJECT WARMTH

-HELP SUPPORT PROJECT WARMTH
+SUPPORT PROJECT WARMTH

 Your support of Project Warmth will make a powerful statement that home energy is a basic human need and is equal to other essentials such as food, water, prescription medication, shelter and clothing.

-PROJECT WARMTH TOP SPONSORS
+PROJECT WARMTH LEADING SPONSORS

-Project Warmth is a member of the National Energy and Utility Affordability Coalition.
+Project Warmth is a member of the National Energy and Utility Affordability Coalition

 For more information, contact Patricia Rivers, Program Coordinator at firstname.lastname@example.org